Aider-AI/aider/examples/README.md

-# Aider Examples
+# Aider example chat transcripts

-This repository contains two examples demonstrating the capabilities of Aider.
+This repository contains chat transcripts that show how Aider can generate and edit code.
 Below is a brief description of each example and a link to their respective markdown files.

 1. **Hello World Flask App**: This example demonstrates how to create a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.
 [View the example here](examples/hello-world-flask.md).